imWillX/StockAPI/README.md

-# StonkAPI
+# StockAPI

-StonkAPI is a java API that tracks stock positions.
+StockAPI is a java API that tracks stock positions.

 ## Install